Idelcads/Super_Resolution_overview/README.md

 Le code n°3 est très simple est permet simplement de charger un modèle pour le tester.
 Au vu du modèle utilisé pour le test le résultat reste cependant correct.

-Concerning the learning of a new model the code n°1 seems to be the best option.
-Furthermore if we need to modify the architecture of the generetor or the discriminator we can start from the file `models.py`
+**Concerning the learning of a new model or the possibily to develop our own application the code n°1 seems to be the best option.
+Furthermore if we need to modify the architecture of the generetor or the discriminator we can easily start from the file `models.py`**

 ---